Enhanced Practice for Internationally Educated Nurses

 Students should respect their instructors, faculty and staff by not using their cell phones for personal use during class time.

-Students can not bring their cell phone or technology device(s) into a test or examination, unless required for the examination and approved by the faculty.
+Students cannot bring their cell phone or technology device(s) into a test or examination, unless required for the examination and approved by the faculty.

 In the event of an urgent need to keep your cell phone with you during a test, please speak to your faculty as soon as you enter the examination room.